CRIME: The Dark Side Revealed To Youth

 Please engage your mind before putting your thoughts into motion...

-or you, too, will waste years of your life getting locked up for something that could have easily been avoided with a little common sense.
+or you, too, will waste years of your life getting locked up and being incarcerated for something that could have easily been avoided with a little common sense.

 Five Reasons Juveniles (Not Adults) Get Locked Up